kikuchiyo/app_development_en/app_mgmt/getting_started_app_management.md

 ## Step 1: Register an application and test authorization

-EnOS™ provides developers with a complete application development process to help them access data through public interfaces and perform application development offline.
+EnOS™ provides a complete application development process to help you access the data through EnOS APIs and perform application development offline.

 Click **Application Management** from the left navigation panel and click **Register App**, fill in the application information and save.
 The application is successfully registered.